SAKryukov/dotnet-solution-structure/articles/article0.2.md

 ### Duck-Typing Approach

-The data type [`ReadonlyDataSet` shown above](#code-readonly-data-det) is quite suitable for for the duck-typing approach.
+The data type [`ReadonlyDataSet` shown above](#code-readonly-data-det) is quite suitable for the duck-typing approach.

-However, if we wanted to use duck-typing approach only, it could be simplified:
+However, if we wanted to the use duck-typing approach only, it could be simplified:

 ```{lang=C#}
 class SimplerReadonlyDataSet {